Eccleria/ewibot/readme.md

 [admin](#admin), [commands](#commands), [helpers](#helpers) and the [main code](#main-code).

 #### Admin
 The [admin folder](./src/admin) regroups the file aiming to have an administrative action in the Discord Server.
+Admin means mostly roles interaction.
 See [Admin documentation](./doc/admin.md) for more details.

 #### Commands